LandRegistry/land-registry-elements/README.md

 ## Contributing to this repository

-In order to work on the pattern library it is recommended that you install nodemon (`npm install -g nodemon`) and use the command `npm run dev` to run the application instead of `npm start`.
+In order to work on the pattern library it is recommended that you install supervisor (`npm install -g supervisor`) and use the command `npm run dev` to run the application instead of `npm start`.
 This will watch for changes to .scss and .js etc and re-run the build immediately instead of requiring you to manually restart the server constantly.
+You may also wish to develop locally rather than in a vagrant box so that rebuilds occur more quickly.

 ### Guidelines to follow
 When building new UI components you should always bear the [goals](#goals) in mind such that new work is as reusable, stable and modular as possible.